kernelcurry/kernelcurry-site/_posts/2015-08-23-running-lumen-on-google-app-engine.md

 categories: blog
 ---

-When looking for a more stable hosting solution for [mtgapi.com](https://mtgapi.com?utm_source=kernelcurry.com&utm_medium=referral&utm_campaign=running-lumen-on-google-app-engine), I stumbled across Google's App Engine.
+When looking for a more stable hosting solution for my [Magic: The Gathering Api](https://mtgapi.com?utm_source=kernelcurry.com&utm_medium=referral&utm_campaign=running-lumen-on-google-app-engine), I stumbled across Google's App Engine.
 If you have not read up on this solution, I would recommend it.

 To get Laravel's Lumen running correctly on Google App Engine, there are a few questions that we need to answer.
 Lets take these one at a time.